 When it comes to performance, we tested this amp with two pairs of headphones, the low-end yet remarkable Monoprice 108323, and the high-end Audio-Technica ATH-M50x.
 While we didn’t manage to perceive a significant difference with the Audio-Technicas, other than making them sound louder, with less distortion at higher volumes, we definitely noticed an increase in quality with the Monoprice cans.
 With the use of this amp, the mids and highs are crisp and clear, even at high volumes, with no hint of distortion, which is expected from a portable amplifier in this price range.
 The lows, on the other hand, feel booming and punchy, but without bleeding into the mids.
 In other words, the bass produced by this amplifier complements the overall harmonics and don’t intrude on the music itself.
-Moreover, with the HA-2, we noticed that the soundstage opened up considerably, which let us perceive instruments and sounds that we usually didn’t without the of an amplifier.
+Moreover, with the HA-2, we noticed that the soundstage opened up considerably, which let us perceive instruments and sounds that we usually didn’t without the use of an amplifier.
 With this device, you can definitely feel like you’re listening to your favorite songs for the very first time, each time you play them, which is a huge plus in our books.

-In overall build quality, the OPPO HA-2 definitely feel bulky and not at all flimsy.
+In overall build quality, the OPPO HA-2 definitely feels bulky, and not at all flimsy.
 It feels like it’s actually worth the price tag.
 The buttons have a heft to them, and the wide variety of additional features more than make up for the high cost of the device.
 This amplifier can be used with any type of headphones and devices, and can even be used to charge iPhones, which are notorious for being incompatible with any devices other than those manufactured by Apple.
 That being said, this amplifier shines most when used to play high-resolution audio files.
-However, keep in mind that this device tends to get hot and consume more battery when reproducing these files, so don’t be alarmed if you feel your device getting hot after a few hours of use.
+However, keep in mind that this device tends to get hot and consume more battery when reproducing these files, so don’t be alarmed if you feel your device gets hot after a few hours of use.

-Next up is a portable headphone amplifier that, similar to the HA-2 above, manages to perform as an extremely high-quality device as well as look the part.
+Next up is a portable headphone amplifier that, similar to the HA-2 mentioned above, manages to perform as an extremely high-quality device as well.
 The Audio SHIFT by Peachtree is designed for the most demanding audiophiles out there, and consists of one of the most powerful headphone amps, which is both portable and compact and is complemented with low-noise amplifiers to drive even the most sensitive headphones from over-ear, power-hungry cans, to small and efficient in-ear monitors.
 The hi/lo settings of the Audio SHIFT allow the amp to pair great with both high-impedance and low-impedance headphones without a hitch.
 Like the HA-2, this device is also equipped with an ESS Sabre32 Reference DAC, only this one is also complemented with a hyper-stream modulator, as well as a time domain jitter eliminator.
 As a result, the sound produced by this amplifier comes to life and can make every song feel like a live concert playing directly into your ears.
-The onboard 4100mAh battery is able to power this amplifier for up to 8 hours, which allows you to enjoy high-quality audio for the most part of your waking hours.
+The 4100mAh battery embedded within is able to power this amplifier for up to 8 hours, which allows you to enjoy high-quality audio for the most part of your waking hours.

 The design of this amplifier also exudes quality, and consists of a small portable device wrapped in a leather and aluminum enclosure which feels nice and sturdy to the touch, and is expected from a device in this price range.
 The build quality leaves nothing to be desired as well and, after testing it out with a few headphones and speakers, we discovered that the performance obtained from this amplifier is also top-notch.
 With the purchase of this product, you’ll receive the amplifier itself, along with a couple of cables to pair it with different devices, such as iPhone and Android phones.
-Furthermore, the product includes a stylish leather pouch which can be used to store both the amp, as well as your phone while you listen to the music through your headphones.
+Furthermore, the product includes a stylish leather pouch which can be used to store both the amp as well as your phone while you listen to the music through your headphones.

 However, above and beyond its awesome looks, the Peachtree SHIFT can also perform admirably, producing crystal clear highs and lows in every paired device, from low-impedance headphones to the most power-hungry cans.
-Additionally, this is one of the portables amplifiers which is strong enough to power high-impedance headphones, such as the Beyerdynamic DT-770, which feature an impedance of up to 250 Ohms.
+Additionally, this is one of the portables amplifiers which is strong enough to power high-impedance headphones, such as the Beyerdynamic DT-770, which deliver an impedance of up to 250 Ohms.
 The only issue we found with the SHIFT is that, for a portable headphone amplifier, it’s quite big and bulky, and can be cumbersome to carry around at times.
 However, this issue can be easily circumvented by using a backpack to carry the amp and all its cables.
 Considering the high quality of audio it produces, it certainly seems like a small price to pay.